Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in Louisiana?
 The state’s laws are fairly quiet on the specifics.
 However, we know from other state and tax laws that you are considered to be “doing business” in most states and required to foreign qualify if:

-- Your LLC owns and/or runs offices, warehouses, stores or have any other type of physical presence within the state.
+- Your LLC owns and/or runs offices, warehouses, or stores, or has any other type of physical presence within the state.

 - Your LLC has salespeople, agents, or other representatives conducting business on its behalf in the state.

 Louisiana also has a franchise tax for corporations and other qualifying businesses.
-If your LLC is organized and taxed like a corporation, it will be subject to this and other taxes.
+If your LLC is organized and taxed like a C corporation or S corporation, it will be subject to this and other taxes.
 By foreign qualifying, you’re also letting the state know so they can apply the necessary taxes.
 If you don’t end up paying these taxes, you’ll likely run into some pretty severe penalties down the road.
 Learn more about possible business taxes on the Louisiana Department of Revenue site.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

 Could I be exempt from foreign qualifying in Louisiana?